mahmoudibra/tomtom-indigo-sdk-examples/examples/media/miniplayer/README.md

 This is an example demonstrating how to control media playback with a customized UI visible when not browsing for media in the stock media player UI.
-The stock media player UI uses a process panel to display what is currently being played, but it can be disabled when necessary: for example when media controls are always present in the UI.
+The stock media player UI uses a main process panel to display what is currently being played, but it can be disabled when necessary: for example when media controls are always present in the UI.

 The example demonstrates concepts explained in the following guides from the TomTom IndiGO
 documentation: